Exodus (Uris novel)

-Exodus is a historical novel by the American novelist Leon Uris about the founding of the State of Israel beginning with a compressed retelling of the voyages of the 1947 immigration ship Exodus and describing the histories of the various main characters and the ties of their personal lives to the birth of the new Jewish state.
+Exodus is a historical novel by the American novelist Leon Uris about the founding of the State of Israel beginning with a compressed retelling of the voyages of the 1947 immigration ship Exodus.
+It explores events through the histories of the various main characters and the ties of their personal lives to the birth of the new Jewish state.

-Published by Doubleday in 1958, it became an international publishing phenomenon, the biggest bestseller in the United States since Gone with the Wind (1936) and was still at number one on The New York Times Best Seller list eight months after its release.
+Published by Doubleday in 1958, it became an international publishing phenomenon, the biggest bestseller in the United States since Gone with the Wind (1936).
+It was still number one on The New York Times Best Seller list eight months after its release.

 Otto Preminger directed a 1960 film based on the novel, featuring Paul Newman as Ari Ben Canaan.
-It focuses mainly on the escape from Cyprus and subsequent events in Palestine.
+It focuses mainly on the ship's and immigrants' escape from Cyprus and subsequent events in Palestine.

 The origins of Exodus

-Uris covered the Suez Crisis as a war correspondent in 1956 and there are two stories told about how he came to write the work.
+Uris covered the Suez Crisis as a war correspondent in 1956.
+Two accounts are credited for telling about how he came to write the novel.
 The first suggests Uris, motivated by an intense interest in Israel, financed his own research for the novel by selling the film rights in advance to MGM and writing articles about the Sinai campaign.
-It has also been reported that the book involved two years of research, extensive travel including 12,000 miles within Israel, and 1,200 interviews.
+It has also been reported that Uris undertook two years of research, and extensive travel - including 12,000 miles within Israel, in addition to conducting 1,200 interviews as a basis for his novel.

 Uris would say of his thinking:

 There is a whole school of American Jewish writers who spend their time damning their fathers, hating their mothers, wringing their hands and wondering why they were born.
 This isn't art or literature.
 It's psychiatry.
 These writers are professional apologists.
 Every year you find one of their works on the best-seller list.
 Their work is obnoxious and makes me sick to my stomach.
 I wrote Exodus because I was just sick of apologizing—or feeling that it was necessary to apologize.

 Others claim Uris was approached by a public relations firm in the mid-1950s with the idea of a writing a propaganda novel on behalf of Israel.

-Whatever the genesis of the work, it initiated a new sympathy for the newly established State of Israel.
+Whatever the genesis of the work, it generated a new sympathy in the United States and some other nations for the newly established State of Israel.
 The book has been widely praised as successful propaganda for Israel.
-Uris acknowledged writing from a pro-Israel perspective after the book's publication, stating that: "I set out to tell a story of Israel.
+Uris acknowledged after the book was published that he wrote it from a pro-Israel perspective, stating that: "I set out to tell a story of Israel.
 I am definitely biased.
-I am definitely pro-Jewish," and the then–Prime Minister of Israel, David Ben-Gurion remarked that: "as a piece of propaganda, it's the greatest thing ever written about Israel".
+I am definitely pro-Jewish."
+Then–Prime Minister of Israel, David Ben-Gurion remarked that: "As a literary work, it isn't much.
+But as a piece of propaganda, it's the greatest thing ever written about Israel".

-The book also contributed greatly to general knowledge of the Holocaust for Jews and non-Jews alike, bringing more awareness to the general public of the plight of the Jews under Nazi Germany.
+The book also contributed greatly to general knowledge of the Holocaust for Jews and non-Jews alike.
+The general public learned more about the plight of the European Jews widely affected by Nazi Germany conquests.